RCI reservations and timeshares, a widely misunderstood concept for those that own a timeshare.

-You own a timeshare, now what?
-The “now what” is tied up in how you are going to use it, or more specifically how can you use it?
+You own a timeshare; now what?
+The “now what” is tied up in how you will use it, or more specifically, how can you use it?
 The most common complaint people have with their timeshare is frustration making reservations.
 I’ve previously written an article about why I think everybody should purchase a timeshare resale.
 However, there are tons of people out there that have a timeshare and are not using it.
 I am going to explain how to make an RCI reservation and maximize your investment.

 I am sharing this information because I want everyone to be able to use the timeshare they purchased.
 It makes me sad when I hear that people invested a ton of money in what they think will be their path to vacations, only to be frustrated with not being able to make reservations.
 Many people wind up not using their timeshare due to this.
 I will help you change that with a few simple tips.
 Let’s get started.

 Making RCI Reservations

 I have found the key to almost every timeshare booking is to go with what’s available and when vs. a specific location on a particular date.
 This approach is the opposite of how most people try to book.
 Most people decide to book about six months out with a specific time and location in mind.
 You can achieve this but using a planning approach.
 For example, we wanted to go to Oktoberfest sometime in the next couple of years.
 I searched which year was available in the location we wanted.
 I secured us a week in 2019 for 21K points and a cost of $219.
 If I were married to the same reservation for 2018, it would not be happening.